 |College:||Central Washington '04|

-The coach of the top player in the NCAA Football Championship Subdivision in 2011, Zak Hill enters his fourth season as Eastern’s full-time quarterbacks coach after serving as a student assistant coach for the Eagles in 2004 and 2005.
+The coach of the top player in the NCAA Football Championship Subdivision in 2011 and a pair of record-breaking quarterbacks in 2012, Zak Hill enters his fifth season as Eastern’s full-time quarterbacks coach.
+Prior to that, he served as a student assistant coach for the Eagles in 2004 and 2005.

 In 2011, Mitchell led the FCS in four categories, including passing yards (4,009) and touchdown passes (33) on his way to breaking four school records.
 He broke EWU’s record for single season passing yards with 4,009, which ranks 17th in FCS history and fifth in Big Sky Conference history.

-In 2009, Hill coached record-breaking senior quarterback Matt Nichols, who finished fourth in the voting for the Payton Award given to the top player in the FCS, and was also the Big Sky’s Offensive Player of the Year for the second time in his career.
+In 2009, Hill coached record-breaking senior quarterback Matt Nichols, who finished fourth in the voting for the Payton Award, and was also the Big Sky’s Offensive Player of the Year for the second time in his career.
 Nichols earned prestigious first team NCAA Football Championship Subdivision All-America honors from the American Football Coaches Association, as well as three other All-America honors.

 Nichols broke 14 school records and six Big Sky Conference marks in his 47-game career (45 as a starter) before playing in the East-West Shrine Game and signing a free agent contract with the Dallas Cowboys.
 He passed for 3,830 yards and 33 touchdowns as a senior, giving him a total of 12,616 yards and 96 touchdowns in his career.
 His career yardage total ranks sixth in FCS history and his touchdown total is 10th.